PrinceBhatt07/RaftLab/README.md

-# RaftLabs Food Delivery App 🍔🚀
+# RaftLabs Order Management App

-A modern, responsive, and real-time food delivery application featuring a customer-facing menu, guest checkout, real-time order tracking, and a secure admin dashboard for order management.
+A modern, responsive, and real-time order Management application featuring a customer-facing menu, guest checkout, real-time order tracking, and a secure admin dashboard for order management.

 ## Features